How to Force Git Pull to Overwrite Local Files

 Aborting

-The error above occurs when you have changes in files in your Working area or in files that have been Staged that conflict with the changes in the remote repository you are trying to pull from.
+The error above occurs when you have changes in files in your working area or in files that have been staged and conflict with the changes in the remote repository you are trying to pull from.

 To resolve this error, you can follow the same steps discussed previously, depending on whether you want to discard or save your local changes.